 If you have any further questions about the home buying process, let us know by calling our real estate team at 814-866-8840.

 You've just accepted to home buyer's offer to purchase your Erie property!
 Congratulations!
-What happens now?
+So... what happens now?

-After you've signed the sale agreement, you'll want to revisit the terms and conditions of your sales contract and closing costs, not to mention handle any other unexpected details of the transaction that may appear.
-But don't worry, your real estate agent will help you prepare for closing on your home.
+After you've signed the sale agreement, you'll want to revisit the terms and conditions of your sales contract and closing costs.
+Don't worry; your real estate agent will help you prepare for closing on your home.
 Here's what you can expect during the home closing process as an Erie home seller.

-Selling your home rests on a series of terms and conditions, which your home seller agent will help you navigate.
+Selling your home rests on a series of terms and conditions, which your agent can help you understand.

-A home inspection is also a term usually included in the sales agreement.
-Erie home buyers want a physical, thorough, and professional review of the home they're about to purchase to make sure that they know about any maintenance issues they want to take care of.
-Mortgage lenders also want to run a series of tests and conditions on your home — they'll want a title exam, title insurance, termite inspections, and an appraisal to make sure your home is valuable enough to secure the loan.
+A home inspection is also usually included in the sales agreement as a way for buyers to ensure they're not about to purchase a home with serious maintenance issues.
+Mortgage lenders will also have some conditions for your home—they'll want a title exam, title insurance, termite inspections, and an appraisal to make sure your home is valuable enough to secure the loan.